SummerA0318/cse15l-lab-reports/Lab Report 1.md

 Step 5:

+To not repeating my password everytime, I create a ssh key by command ssh-keygen.
+Since I save the key in directory /Users/yubinglin/.ssh/id_rsa, I login to my remote computer and use command mkdir .ssh to make sure the key files are in pair.
+Then I scp the key on my local computer to be on my remote computer.
+Finally I no longer need to enter my password and can just login to my remote computer!

-This time the process takes me 1 minute 10 seconds.
+This time the process of changing the WhereAmI file and then run it in remote computer takes me 1 minute 10 seconds.
 I save half a minute on the same process!

 ![image](https://user-images.githubusercontent.com/114268165/193389669-f930e00a-fb56-426b-8878-5d417ba9730b.jpg)